-Carotid arteries (left and right) situated inside the neck are responsible for majority of the blood supply to the brain.
-The common carotid artery branches into two arteries
+There are two large arteries called carotid arteries situated in either side of the neck.
+They are responsible for the majority of the blood supply to the brain.
+On each side, the common carotid artery (left and right common carotid arteries) branches into two arteries:

-Atherosclerotic disease commonly affects the carotid bifurcation.
-Atherosclerotic plaques deposited over the inner surface of the artery causes narrowing (stenosis) of the vessel.
+Atherosclerotic disease commonly affects the area where the common carotid arteries branch out (carotid bifurcation).
+These atherosclerotic plaques deposited over the inner surface of the artery causes narrowing (stenosis) of the vessel.

-Transient Ischaemic Attack (TIA): occlusion (closure or blockage) of blood vessel of the brain causing lack of blood supply (ischaemia) to the brain cell for a short period of time.
+Due to the lack of blood supply and therefore oxygen reaching the brain, ischaemia occurs to the brain cells for a short period of time.

 Stroke is the third most common cause of death and the leading cause of disability in many developed countries.